Israeli strikes killed five members of my family, says mother returning to UK

 She added her uncle “was the perfect person, he liked to live and to talk all the time”.

-Footage seen by PA shows fires blazing inside multiple flat blocks and Mr Srour and his family lived in one of them, Mr Chamseddin said.
+Footage seen by PA shows fires blazing inside many blocks of flats, and Sana’s uncle and his family lived in one of them, Mr Chamseddin said.

 He told PA that as bombs fell they fled to Beirut Airport: “This morning was the end of the world – people running in the street, they left their homes, running in the street, sleeping in the street, just because they want to be in a safe place, because they left their home in the night.